Rocca di Manerba

 After being colonised by the Etruscans, the Celts, and the Romans, a fortess was built in the middle ages, and thanks to new archeological research, defensive walls dating back to the 12th and 13th century were found.

-The Rocca was first property of the Scaligeri family, then the Visconti, and lastly to the Republic of Venice, who decided to destroy the medieval fortification in 1574 since it had become a bandit cove.
+The Rocca was first property of the Scala family, then the Visconti, and lastly of the Republic of Venice, who decided to destroy the medieval fortification in 1574 since it had become a bandit cove.

 Visiting Manerba's Rocca